Original Announcement of the Round Four (2016) Competition

 Round Four Conference

 At the end of each round of funding, the grantees gather to present their work.
-The Round Four conference will be held sometime in 2019.
+The Round Four conference will be at the National Science Foundation in January 2020.
+See the conference web page.

 - Pequisa, May 2017 (monthly), "A realidade que emerge da avalanche de dados" (Portuguese)